The order of convergence in the averaging principle for slow-fast systems of stochastic evolution equations in Hilbert spaces: Fast motion

-By choosing $s>0$ big enough we have the thesis. \end{proof} Next we study the convergence to equlibrium of the semigroup of the fast motion, i.e. we prove: \begin{lemma} There exists $C>0$ such that
+for some $C>0$ independent of $N$.
+Letting $N \to \infty$ by the monotone convergence Theorem we have the result. \end{proof} Next we study the convergence to equlibrium of the semigroup of the fast motion, i.e. we prove: \begin{lemma} There exists $C>0$ such that

-for every $s \geq 0$, $u \in H,v \in K$, $\phi \in Lip(K)$.\\ Moreover there exists $C>0$ such that
+for every $s \geq 0$, $v \in K$, $\phi \in Lip(K)$.\\ Moreover there exists $C>0$ such that

-for every $s > 0$, $\phi \in B_B(K)$, $u \in H,v \in K$. \end{lemma} \begin{proof} First for every $\phi \in Lip(K)$ by lemma \ref{lemma:continuity_fast_motion_fast_comp} we have:
+for every $s > 0$, $\phi \in B_B(K)$, $v \in K$. \end{lemma} \begin{proof} First for every $\phi \in Lip(K)$ by Lemma \ref{lemma:continuity_fast_motion_fast_comp} we have:

-for every $s\geq0$, $u \in H,v_1,v_2 \in K$.\\ Now let $s>0$, by definition of invariant measure, \eqref{eq:continuity_semigroup_fast_comp} and lemma \ref{lemma:moments_invariant_measure} we have:
+for every $s\geq0$, $v_1,v_2 \in K$.\\ Now let $s>0$, by definition of invariant measure, \eqref{eq:continuity_semigroup_fast_comp} and Lemma \ref{lemma:moments_invariant_measure} we have: